Groupoid Twisted Partial Actions: Introduction

-Twisted partial actions of groups on abstract rings and corresponding crossed products were introduced by Dokuchaev, Exel and Simón in \citep{dokuchaev2008crossed}.
-In \citep{dokues}, the same authors established a criteria for the existence of a globalization for a given twisted partial action of a group on a ring.
-With the aim of intrinsically relating partial representations with partial actions, in \citep{dokuchaev2010partialprojectiverep} and \citep{dokuchaev2012partialprojectiverep2} the authors introduced the concept of a partial projective representation of a group.
-In \citep{dokuchaev2010partialprojectiverep}, it was shown that the factor sets of partial projective representations over a field $\mathbb{K}$ are exactly the $\mathbb{K}$-valued twistings of crossed products by partial actions.
+Twisted partial actions of groups on abstract rings and the corresponding crossed products were introduced by Dokuchaev, Exel, and Simón in \cite{dokuchaev2008crossed}.
+In \cite{dokues}, the same authors established criteria for the existence of a globalization for a given twisted partial action of a group on a ring.
+With the aim of intrinsically relating partial representations with partial actions, in \cite{dokuchaev2010partialprojectiverep} and \cite{dokuchaev2012partialprojectiverep2} the authors introduced the concept of a partial projective representation of a group.
+In \cite{dokuchaev2010partialprojectiverep}, it was shown that the factor sets of partial projective representations over a field $\mathbb{K}$ are exactly the $\mathbb{K}$-valued twistings of crossed products by partial actions.

-A groupoid is a small category in which every morphism has inverse.
-When the groupoid has only one object, it is a group.
-However, there is a pure algebraic definition to groupoids, which we approach in Subsection 2.1.
-Partial actions of groupoids were motivated to generalize the notion of partial Galois extensions of commutative rings, and they were first introduced by D. Bagio and A. Paques in \citep{bagio}.
-A groupoid partial action and a group twisted partial action are particular cases of a groupoid twisted partial action, so it is natural to consider the study of an algebraic theory on groupoid twisted partial actions.
+A groupoid is a small category in which every morphism has an inverse.
+When a groupoid has only one object, it reduces to a group.
+We recall in Subsection 2.1 a purely algebraic definition of groupoids that is convenient for our purposes.
+Partial actions of groupoids were originally motivated by the generalization of the notion of partial Galois extensions of commutative rings and were first introduced by Bagio and Paques in \cite{bagio}.
+Since both groupoid partial actions and twisted partial actions of groups arise as particular cases of twisted partial actions of groupoids, it is natural to develop a unified algebraic theory for groupoid twisted partial actions.

-Our concern in this paper is to extend the concept of twisted partial actions from groups to groupoids, as well as we want to analyze when a given groupoid twisted partial action is globalizable, that is, when a groupoid twisted partial action can be obtained as a restriction of a global one.
-The answer for this question is pretty close of that given in the case of groups, but the tools for demonstration are slightly more delicate, once we are dealing with ideals of ideals instead ideals of the whole ring, and the compositions of actions will only be partially defined for certain pairs of elements of the groupoid.
-We also show that when we extend the twisted partial actions to groupoids, we still have an interaction between partial projective representations and twisted partial actions, which we present in Section 7.
+The main purpose of this paper is to extend the notion of twisted partial actions from groups to groupoids and to analyze when a given twisted partial action of a groupoid admits a globalization, that is, when it can be realized as the restriction of a global action.
+While the resulting criteria are closely related to those in the group case, the proofs require more delicate arguments, since one must deal with ideals of ideals rather than ideals of the ambient ring, and since compositions of actions are only partially defined for certain composable pairs in the groupoid.
+We further show that, in the groupoid setting, there remains a meaningful interaction between partial projective representations and twisted partial actions, which is developed in Section 7.